TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    The :c:member:`~PyTypeObject.tp_traverse` pointer is used by the garbage collector to detect reference cycles.
 A typical implementation of a :c:member:`~PyTypeObject.tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects.
-For example, this is function :c:func:`local_traverse` from the :mod:`_thread` extension module::
+For example, this is function :c:func:`local_traverse` kutoka the :mod:`_thread` extension module::

       static int